schafferde/openproblems_datasets/README.md

 Weinand, K., Langan, E.M., Curtis, M., Raychaudhuri, S.: Defining effective strategies to integrate multi-sample single-nucleus ATAC-seq datasets via a multimodal-guided approach. *bioRxiv* p.
 2025.04.02.646871 (Apr 2025)

+##  scATAC-seq Embeddings
+The directory `atac_embeddings` contains the scripts we used to generate baseline embeddings of the nine scATAC-seq datasets.

 ##  Modifications for OpenProblems Pipeline
 - We added a new proprocessing workflow and corresponding data loader to process local scRNA-seq datasets in `h5ad` format into OpenProblems common format.
 This workflow also preserves `obsm` fields and permits empty data fields, thereby supporting scATAC-seq datasets with pre-computed embeddings.